Bachelor of Engineering Electronic Engineering CW527

 What is the Course about?

-Electronic Engineering develops the way electricity is used to control equipment.
-Electronic engineers continually improve the quality of our lives through the development of new equipment in the fields of medicine, communications, computing, security, business and entertainment.
-It is a challenging and creative profession and one which has brought us MP3 players, digital cameras, security systems, improved weather forecasting, electronic medical devices and so many other things we now take for granted.
+Electronic Engineering is the field of study which deals with the systems that underlie our modern world through the development of new equipment in the fields of medicine, communications, computing, security, business and entertainment.
+It is a challenging and creative profession and one which has facilitated a wide range of technological advances such as smartphones, medical diagnostic equipment, satellite communications, security systems and so many other things we now take for granted.

 - Accredited by Engineers Ireland (EI) and graduates are eligible for EI membership.

 - 50% of class time dedicated to practical exercises in laboratories, workshops and computing centre.

 - Well balanced mixture of theory and practical elements with an extensive design project in Year 3.